Hugh Victor McKay: Sunshine Gardens

-Later life
+Later life and legacy

+McKay was appointed a Commander of the Order of the British Empire in 1918 for his service to war industries.

-McKay died at Rupertswood, a mansion in Sunbury, Victoria (notable as the birthplace of the Ashes) on 21 May 1926 and was survived by his wife, his daughter Hilda Stevenson and his two sons.
-His will was valued at £1,448,146; a codicil vested the income from 100,000 shares in the H. V. McKay Charitable Trust, chaired by George Swinburne.
-The trust's aims are to improve country life and aid charity in Sunshine.
+McKay died at Rupertswood, a mansion in Sunbury, Victoria on 21 May 1926 and was survived by his wife, daughter Hilda Stevenson, and two sons, Hugh Victor McKay Jr., and Cecil Newton McKay, an aviator.
+McKay's probate was valued at £1,448,146; a codicil vested the income from 100,000 shares in the H. V. McKay Charitable Trust, chaired by George Swinburne, with the aim to improve country life and aid charity in Sunshine.